Macao Business Environment

 – Macao is located on the south-eastern coast of China, along the west bank of the Pearl River estuary.
 It is 60km and 145km away from Hong Kong and Guangzhou respectively.

-– The official language is Chinese and Portuguese, with Cantonese being the language in daily use.
+– The official languages are Chinese and Portuguese, with Cantonese being the language in daily use.
 English is also widely used in the business, tourism and commercial sectors.

-– It is located in the south-east monsoonal region with a hot and wet summer, sunny, dry autumn and cool winter with little rain.
+– It is located in the south-east monsoonal region with hot and wet summers, sunny and dry autumns and cool winter with little rain.

 Source: Macao Statistics and Census Services

-– The National Thirteenth Five-year Plan expresses support for Macao in developing as a World Tourism and Leisure Centre as well as a Commercial and Trade Co-operation Service Platform between China and Portuguese-speaking Countries, and promoting the sustainable development of Macao’s moderate economic diversification.
+– The National Thirteenth Five-year Plan expresses support for Macao in developing as a World Tourism and Leisure Centre as well as a Commercial and Trade Co-operation Service Platform between China and Portuguese-speaking Countries, and promoting the sustainable and moderately diversified development of Macao’s economy.

 Economic Situation and Business Strengths

-– Sixteen years since the Handover, Macao has recorded stable economic growth.
-GDP has grown 9 times from US$6 billion before the Handover to over US$55 billion in 2014.
-Macao has maintained a low unemployment rate.
-There were increases in terms of the number of incoming visitors, retail sales figures as well as residents’ median income.
+– Since the Handover, Macao has recorded stable economic growth and maintained a low unemployment rate.
+Increases in the number of incoming visitors, retail sales figures as well as residents’ median income have been maintained at a steady pace.

 Road Network and Bridges